Ahaiman/timer-app/README.md

 Hey!
 I have been passionate about Web Development for a while now, so I decided to study this subject, and specialize in it.
-The next project, is one of my first steps in React.
+The following project is one of my first steps in practicing React.

 --------
 Description
 -------------
-Distance study, due to COVID-19 was not easy.
-But one of the most useful apps,  is the timer  - we have used it quite a bit.
-I decided to make  **one on my own**
+This app is a countdown seconds timer.

 Technology Wise
 -------------
 This mini-project was created purely on client-site, using `React`.
-The components are purely `functional components` (usage of React hooks).
+The components are based on `functional components` only (usage of React hooks).

 **Note:**